 - Interpret the Results: Analyze the pH values to determine if any measures are needed to adjust the soil’s pH.
 For example, if the soil is too acidic, you might need to add lime to neutralize it.

-How to Read the pH Meter
+How to Read the Ph Meter for Soil Testing in Construction

 - Turn On the pH Meter: Ensure that the meter is calibrated and ready for use.